Will baby fit? CPD

 Free movement, emotional support and a trusting relationship with your care providers can certainly help avoid surgical birth.
 Work with a doctor that you can have open communication with so that you will have trust that when your doctor says a cesarean is needed you can achieve a sense of acceptance (sometimes over time) with that decision.

-Midwives; both Certified Professional Midwives (usually serving home birth families) and Certified Nurse-Midwives (usually working in hospitals) statistically have lower cesarean rates than physicians, even physicians working with low-risk pregnant women.
+Midwives; both Certified Professional Midwives (usually serving home birth families and birth centers) and Certified Nurse-Midwives (working in homes, birth centers or hospitals) statistically have lower cesarean rates than physicians, even physicians working with low-risk pregnant women.
 Individually, a provider can help reduce a woman's chance of cesarean whether he or she is a doctor or a midwife.
 Its not the title that decides whether a woman will be pressured into a cesarean, its the beliefs and the skills of the person as well as the communication and intent of the mother, her partner and her care givers.
+A hospital nurse might have more to do with avoiding or arranging a cesarean than either the midwife or the doctor.
+A nurse who supports a birthing woman's morale and knows a few fetal repositioning (rotation) tricks will help many women finish their births themselves and avoid major surgery.
+Any one of these providers might be the one to encourage a birthing woman in just the right way to finish a physiological birth when time and patience, or a series of techniques, were what was needed for baby to find the "hidden room" in the pelvis.

 Working with a doula reduces the cesarean rate in all categories of providers.